sercanersoy/autonomous-car/README.md

 1. Connect right pins according to Pin Configurations below
 1. Connect sensors and motor driver to voltage

-There are 4 operation modes:
+You can change the macro definition in the beginning of the _main.c_ file to update the operation mode.
+There are 4 modes:

 1. **TEST:**
 	- Ultrasonic sensors can be tested.
 If the sensor reading is smaller than 15 centimeters, corresponding LED on the Quickstart Board will be turned off.